Summary

-~ by Snehasish Chaudhuri, MBA (Finance).
+By Snehasish Chaudhuri, MBA (Finance).

 Net lease real estate investment trusts ("REITs") generally rely on their ability to raise low-cost capital to finance their growths.
 The large-cap REITs find it easier in a favorable macroeconomic condition.
 On the other hand, small-cap REITs find it difficult to raise capital, especially when rising interest rates make it difficult for such REITs to raise additional capital, which is a prerequisite for capacity expansion.